The following FAQs refer to Colleague Feedback or MSF for GP trainees.

 Can I see who has responded?

-If you log into your Portfolio and visit the survey setup page you will see how many of your colleagues have responded but not which individual.
+If you log into your Portfolio and click 'continue' next to the survey in question to access the setup page you will see how many of your colleagues have responded but not which individual.

 How do I remind colleagues who have not responded?